ansible/ansible/docs/docsite/rst/guide_docker.rst

         Swarm.
 Supports compose versions 1 and 2.

     docker_container
-        Manages the container lifecycle by providing the ability to create, update, stop, start and destroy a container.
+        Manages the container lifecycle by providing the ability to create, update, stop, start, and destroy a container.

     docker_image
-        Provides full control over images, including: build, pull, push, tag and remove.
+        Provides full control over images, including: build, pull, push, tag, and remove.

     docker_image_facts
         Inspects one or more images in the Docker host's image cache, providing the information as facts for making